 The officers of the Society shall be a President, a Vice-President, a Secretary, and a Treasurer.
 In the absence of the President, the Vice-President shall preside.
+In the absence of both the President and Vice-President, the President may appoint an ad hoc presiding officer; if the President fails so to act, the members shall elect an ad hoc presiding officer by a majority vote of those present and voting.
 It shall be the duty of the Secretary to keep all records and handle all official correspondence of the Society.
 It shall be the duty of the Treasurer to collect dues, make necessary disbursements, and be the custodian of the Society’s funds.

 The retiring President of the Society shall deliver an address or read a historical paper at the fall meeting.